Colin was a professional ophthalmology technician and photographer. He was an outdoor enthusiast with an adventurer’s heart.

 A gifted musician, Colin learned to play the piano, drums, and guitar.
 He focused on the guitar, becoming skilled at playing music from his favorite bands with his friends.

-Never one to shy away from the snow, Colin became an expert igloo maker.
+Never one to shy away from the snow, Colin became a master igloo maker.

 Colin was an experienced backpacker, venturing into the mountains at a young age with his family, then as an adult on solo trips and excursions with friends.

 Colin was an encyclopedia of information.
-He was known for his ability to be knowledgable about a multitude of different subjects and could talk your ear off about all of them.
+He was known for his knowledge on a wide variety of topics and could talk your ear off about all of them.

 Read Colin Halffield’s Obituary here.